-- 7.1 Children and young people are safe, feel loved and get the most out of life. - 7.2 Leaders and staff have the capacity and resources to meet and champion children and young people's needs and rights.
+- 7.1 Children and young people are safe, experience warmth, compassion and get the most out of life. - 7.2 Leaders and staff have the capacity and resources to meet and champion children and young people's needs and rights.